ZhibinPeng/CCLLS/README.md

-# CCL
-Cross-layer Contrastive Learning of Latent Semantics for Facial Expression Recognition
+# Cross-layer Contrastive Learning of Latent Semantics for Facial Expression Recognition